aleksplast/HashTable/README.md

 This is the ugliest thing i've seen in my life.

-### Function, that returns ASCII code of the first letter.
+### Hash, that returns ASCII code of the first letter.
 ~~~C++
 unsigned int HashReturnFirstASCII(const char* input)
 {